-The purpose of the no-asset report is to close administration of the case.
-A no-asset report certifies that the trustee has reviewed the schedules, investigated the facts, and determined that there are no assets to liquidate for the benefit of creditors.
-It also certifies that the trustee has examined the debtor's claimed exemptions and concluded that there is no purpose served to object to their allowance, and that all security interests and liens against non-exempt property are properly documented, perfected, and not subject to attack as preferences or otherwise voidable.
+The purpose of the NDR is to close administration of the case.
+An NDR certifies that the trustee has reviewed the schedules, investigated the facts, and determined that there are no assets to liquidate for the benefit of creditors.
+It also certifies that the trustee has examined the debtor's claimed exemptions and concluded that there is no purpose served to object to their allowance, and that all security interests and liens against nonexempt property are properly documented, perfected, and not subject to attack as preferences or otherwise voidable.
 A sample Trustee's Report of No Distribution is attached at Appendix B.